Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-44-samsara.md

 "...What else did you do?"

 "All the Gao that survived had heavy genetic damage.
 This was by design.
-We used our biodrone forms to intervene with a suitable light show, repaired each member directly...and altered their reproductive scheme.
+We used our biodrone forms to intervene with a suitable light show, repaired each member directly... and altered their reproductive scheme.
 That must have been obvious to you, once you learned of our involvement."

 "...What was the purpose of that?"